Skip to Content

 Instructions

-• To make the gumbo, in a large dutch oven, brown the sausage in 2 tbsp. of vegetable oil.
+• To make the gumbo, in a large dutch oven, brown the sausage with 2 tablespoons of vegetable oil.
 Once the sausage is brown, remove with a slotted spoon and set aside.

-• Brown the chicken pieces in the same oil and sprinkle the tbsp. of Tony's Cajun seasoning on the chicken.
+• Brown the chicken pieces in the same oil and sprinkle Cajun seasoning on the chicken.
 Once chicken is brown, remove with slotted spoon and set aside.

 • Add the 8 cups of chicken broth on top, stirring to get it all combined.
 Add cayenne pepper and bay leaves, as well as salt and pepper, to taste.